DefiLlama/careers/README.md

 - Open application (Make your own position!)

 To apply:
-1. Submit a PR to one of the defillama repos, anywhere is fine, you could add tracking for a new protocol, improve something on our frontend or tackle something on our backend
+1. Submit a PR to one of the defillama repos, anywhere is fine, you could add tracking for a new protocol or tackle something on our backend
 2. Send an email to support@defillama.com with a link to your PR, a short explanation of past work and why you want to join

 ## TLDR
-- Anon friendly
 - Max autonomy and control over your work
 - High impact
 - No meetings, all comms are async